 - Review the job description: Make sure you understand the responsibilities and expectations of the internship position.
 Think about how your skills and experience align with the requirements of the role, and be prepared to talk about specific examples of how you can contribute to the company.

 - Practice your answers: It’s a good idea to practice your responses to common interview questions, such as “Why do you want to work in architecture?” or “What are your strengths and weaknesses?”
 You can also think about specific examples of your work or experiences that demonstrate your skills and qualifications.

 - Dress appropriately: Make sure you are dressed appropriately for the interview.
 For an architecture internship, it’s generally best to dress professionally, even if the company has a more relaxed dress code.

 - Bring copies of your resume and portfolio: Bring copies of your resume and portfolio to the interview, even if you have already submitted these materials.
 This will give the interviewer a chance to review your work and ask any additional questions they may have.

-How much does an architecture intern make? – Do architects get paid during internship?
+How much does an architecture intern make? – Will you be paid during your internship?

 In the United States, the average salary that an intern architect makes per year is $52,732.
 These estimates are centered on data received from 116 submissions.